DanielTockan/Skii/README.md

 Once the Ski resort concept was established a lot of focus was put into the planning of:
 - What the schemata would look like, and the relationships between them
 - What controllers and routes were required
-- Where the data would be retrieved from (external API's, manual creation, or some combination of btoh)
+- Where the data would be retrieved from (external API's, manual creation, or some combination of both)
 - What pages were needed on the frontend, and how they would interact with the API
 - What the MVP and stretch goals for the project were (via User Stories), and thinking ahead particularly about how the models would be impacted to support those
 - What external libraries would be implemented
 - Wireframing and decisions on the layout and design of the app were tackled after the back-end was complete

 Our approach towards planning was vital in ensuring that all group members understood how the app would function at a fundamental level.
 It provided transparency of our deliverables, giving a baseline to track progress against.
-Most importantly, it made writing our back-end code simpler as less retrospective changes were necessary.
+Most importantly, it made writing our back-end code simpler as fewer retrospective changes were necessary.

 For example: